 - Medical Aid Workers and Food Sustenance Workers, essential services for the Indonesian citizens, will be allowed to enter.

 - All crew members of the transport companies are welcome to stay, as well.

-However, all of them must be able to present a Health Certificate coming from their home countries as soon as they are in their point of entry.
-A Health Certificate shows that the entrant is free from COVID-19 as corroborated by the health authorities from their respective countries of origin.
-In order for the certificate to be accepted by Indonesian port health authorities, it needs to be in English.
+However, all of them must be able to present a Health Alert Card coming from their home countries as soon as they are in their point of entry.
+A Health Alert Card shows that the entrant is free from COVID-19 as corroborated by the health authorities from their respective countries of origin.
+For the certificate to be accepted by Indonesian port health authorities, it needs to be in English.
 It also needs to show that the entrant has a non-reactive result on a COVID-19 Rapid Test.
 The result will be valid for 3 days at the most so time of the essence.
-You can also have a RT-PCR (or Polymerase Chain Reaction) test that is valid for 7 days maximum.
+You can also have an RT-PCR (or Polymerase Chain Reaction) test that is valid for 7 days maximum.
 Your Health Certificate may also show that you are not exhibiting any flu-like symptoms if you are in an area without any testing facilities, but this must be provided by a doctor from a public health facility or hospital.

-The entrant may also be required to submit to further testing and quarantine if the Health Certificate does not have any of these.
+The entrant may also be required to submit to further testing and quarantine if the Health Alert Card does not have any of these.
 But they will be allowed to enter the country, and that is what is important.

-It’s very vital for a voyager to learn of the restrictions that their destination is putting in place to combat the spread of the coronavirus.
+A voyager needs to learn of the restrictions that their destination is putting in place to combat the spread of the coronavirus.